-- 1 teaspoon/5 g baking powder
+- 1 teaspoon baking powder

-Preheat oven to 350F/180C.
+- Preheat oven to 350F/180C.

-Add the eggs and keep mixing on medium speed.
+- Add the eggs and keep mixing on medium speed.

-In a separate medium bowl, sift together flour, salt and baking powder.
+- In a separate medium bowl, sift together flour, salt and baking powder.

-Add the flour slowly to the batter and keep mixing on low speed until the batter is smooth.
+- Add the flour slowly to the batter and keep mixing on low speed until the batter is smooth.

-Prepare a large baking pan(12x16 inch or 30x40cm) by buttering the bottom of it.
-Cover the pan with parchment paper and butter the parchment paper as well.
+- Prepare a baking pan by buttering the bottom of it.
+Cover the pan with parchment paper.

-Bake at 350F/180C 30-35 minutes or until the top of the cake is golden brown.
+- Bake at 350F/180C for 30-35 minutes or until the top of the cake is golden brown.